 Worksheets and Activities

 Go on a seed scavenger hunt.
 A park or trail is a great place to do this.
 One fun method of seed collecting is to use the sock method.
 You can use the sock method and let your feet collect while you hunt with your eyes as well!
 If you plan to keep your seeds, you can sort them in an empty egg carton or ice cube tray.

 Plant a garden in a glove (don’t forget to label each finger of the glove)!

 Discover why seeds are needy.

-For more in-depth study about seed dispersal, check out this activity pack with a seed dispersal game or use this activity and worksheet to go on a nature hunt for seeds so you can observe and categorize them.
+For a more in-depth study about seed dispersal, check out this activity pack with a seed dispersal game or use this activity and worksheet to go on a nature hunt for seeds so you can observe and categorize them.